Cesky Krumlov Architecture

 How much time should I plan for Cesky Krumlov architecture?

-Plan two hours for a fast exterior walk, a half day for the castle and old town together, and a full day if you want museums, the synagogue, Fotoatelier Seidel, the castle garden, and a longer viewpoint walk.
-The full-day version is better if you want to compare buildings instead of only seeing the main route.
+Allow about two hours for the main exterior route, half a day for the castle and old town with one interior, and a full day if you want museums, the synagogue, Fotoatelier Seidel, the castle garden, Plešivec, and Křížová hora.